 How to Recall an Email in Outlook

 Note that these instructions for how to recall a message in Outlook don’t work on the web version.
 This only works on a desktop client, and you and the recipient have to be using Microsoft Exchange or a Microsoft 365 account in the same company.

 The recall email Outlook feature doesn’t work with emails that aren’t within the same organization.
 So it can only really be used as a way of improving workplace email communication.
 While that might have you closing the app in frustration, here is how to unsend an email in Outlook.

 Step 1: Go to the Sent Items folder or the Sent Mail folder and search for the email you want to recall.
 It should be near the top of the list if you sent it recently.
 Double-click it.

 Step 2: Click on the Message button on the toolbar at the top.
-It’s going to expand it.
-Now have a look at the Move section, and you should see a letter and an envelope icon.
-That allows you to see more options, click on it.
+It’s going to expand.
+In the toolbar next to Move, you will see an option called Action.
+Click the Action drop down menu to see more options.